jinyang1201/Assignment-IWP/README.md

 JavaScript, often abbreviated JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 Over 97% of websites use JavaScript on the client side for web page behavior, often incorporating third-party libraries.

 ## Contributing
-Create the website when during internship in AKYWEB Company.
 This website is I create for my course Internet and web publishing's assignment when study in Multimedia University.